webdawe/docker/readme.md

 Baseimage-docker is a special Docker image that is configured for correct use within Docker containers.
 It is Ubuntu, plus:

-Modifications for Docker-friendliness.
+- Modifications for Docker-friendliness.
-Administration tools that are especially useful in the context of Docker.
+- Administration tools that are especially useful in the context of Docker.
-Mechanisms for easily running multiple processes, without violating the Docker philosophy.
+- Mechanisms for easily running multiple processes, without violating the Docker philosophy.
-You can use it as a base for your own Docker images.
+- You can use it as a base for your own Docker images.

-Baseimage-docker is available for pulling from the Docker registry!

 ## Run the application with:
 ```